Part I

 Musk’s version is simpler and more intuitive: “If you assume any rate of improvement at all, games will eventually be indistinguishable from reality.”
 We went from Pong to photorealistic VR in 40 years.
 Extrapolate that forward.
 He estimates the odds of being in base reality at “one in billions.”

-The appeal is obvious.
-The flaw is that it conflates visual fidelity with physics simulation.
+The appeal is obvious, but the flaw is that it conflates visual fidelity with physics simulation.
 A video game renders what you’re looking at.
 Reality requires simulating everything, everywhere, simultaneously, down to the quantum level.
 That gap isn’t a technology problem.
-As we’ll see in the next section, it may be a mathematical impossibility.
+It’s a mathematical impossibility, and the next section shows the actual math.

 The universe’s fundamental constants appear suspiciously tuned for life.
 Change the strong nuclear force by 1% and atoms don’t form.
 Change the cosmological constant slightly and the universe either collapses instantly or expands too fast for galaxies to coalesce.
 It looks designed.